nasa-jpl/open-source-rover/README.md

 **NOTE**: You are looking at the next generation OSR.
 Instructions and parts are under construction.
 Build at your own risk!

 The JPL Open Source Rover is an open source, build it yourself, scaled down version of the 6 wheel rover design that JPL uses to explore the surface of Mars.
-The Open Source Rover is designed almost entirely out of consumer off the shelf (COTS) parts.
+The Open Source Rover is designed entirely out of consumer off the shelf (COTS) parts.
 This project is intended to be a teaching and learning experience for those who want to get involved in mechanical engineering, software, electronics, robotics but is also an excellent research platform for rugged terrain.

 <table>
  <tr>